 Dropshipping is a retail fulfillment method where a store doesn’t keep the products it sells in stock.
 Instead, when a store sells a product, it purchases the item from a third-party and has it shipped directly to the customer.
 As a result, the merchant never sees or handles the product.
 The biggest difference between dropshipping and the standard retail model is that the selling merchant doesn’t stock or own inventory.
 Instead, the merchant purchases inventory as needed from a third-party – usually a wholesaler or manufacturer – to fulfill orders (Source: Understanding droshipping)

 To start this business, you need a personal computer, internet access and a Facebook account or a website.
-This article explains in detail how to start dropshipping in Nigeria.

 2. Typing and Editing Business